 If a Southerner visits a Northern friend, they might make coffee differently.
 Instead of home brewing it, many Northerners use instant coffee–which Southerners do not understand.
 They also make a lot more iced coffee than Southerners have ever seen.

 In the South, pots of coffee are home-brewed, and instant or iced coffees are rare.
 But they might be surprised to learn that half of the world prefers instant coffee.
-In Australia and New Zealand, Southerners will receive instant coffee 75% of the time.
+In Australia and New Zealand, people drink instant coffee 75% of the time.

-Southerners Can’t Believe That Their Decor Is Up North
+Southerners Can’t Believe That Their Decor Is Copied Up North

 Distressed wood, chicken-shaped vases, milk crates–all of these make up an interior design style called farmhouse.
 It was inspired by the American South and remains there to this day.
 But according to Deep South Magazine, farmhouse design is becoming popular in the North.